anhinga/late-2022-julia-drafts/dmm-port-from-clojure/README.md

 But it is allowed to connect these things differently (and to and from arguments other than `":function"`, and that's how "morphing the neuron type" can be achieved.

+So, we don't need a separate "Neuron" data structure anymore": all info about the activation function is now within the input vector!